 Prairie smoke can grow just fine in lean soils.
-But it will grow larger in soils that are enriched with organic matter, so if you have lean soil, it can be helpful to mix some compost in at the time of planting.
+But it will grow larger in soils that are enriched with organic matter.
+If you have lean soil, it can be helpful to mix some compost in at the time of planting.
 You can continue to add a light layer of compost each spring.
 Not only will this feed the plants, but it also will help to improve soil drainage.

 Prairie smoke belongs to the genus Geum, common name avens, which comprises about 50 species.
 Some of them are native to North America, including:

-- Geum aleppicum (Yellow avens), a perennial wildflower that blooms yellow in the summer
+- Geum aleppicum (Yellow avens) is a perennial wildflower that blooms yellow in the summer.

-- Geum canadense (White avens), a groundcover with white flowers in late spring
+- Geum canadense (White avens) is a groundcover with white flowers in late spring.

-- Geum macrophylluym (Large-leaf geum) very similar to yellow avens but with differently shaped basal leaves
+- Geum macrophylluym (Large-leaf geum) is very similar to yellow avens but has differently shaped basal leaves.

-Prairie Smoke requires little to no pruning although, if desired, the stalks can be cut back after the flowers are done blooming to tidy up its appearance.
-After a growing season is complete and/or just before the next cycle begins, brown or dead leaves can be removed, but again, this is more for aesthetic purposes than plant health.
+Prairie Smoke requires little to no pruning.
+The stalks can be cut back after the flowers are done blooming to tidy up the plant's appearance.
+After a growing season is complete and/or just before the next cycle begins, brown or dead leaves can be removed, but this is more for aesthetic purposes than plant health.